techjoomla/com_api/README.md

 $this->setResourceAccess('users', 'public', 'post')
 ```

-The first parameter is the resource name, second is status (should be public to make it public and last is method,
-which is you want to make public.
+The first parameter is the resource name, second is status (should be public to make it public) and last is HTTP method to make public.
 Setting a resource public will mean that the URL will not need any authentication.

 ### Create .xml file